Northshore Debate Series 2

 I flow on my computer and I flow straight down.
 I appreciate debaters who debate in a way that makes that easy to do (clean line-by-line, numbering/subpointing, etc).
 I’ll make as much room as you want me to for an overview, but I won’t flow it on a separate sheet unless you say pretty please.
 If it’s not obvious to me at that point why it’s on a separate sheet, you’ll probably lose points.

 Consider going a little bit slower.
-I think debate is easier when you slow down.
 I prefer voting on arguments that I am certain about, and it is much easier to be certain about an argument when I know that I have written down everything that you’ve said.

-I am "truth over tech."
+I am "truth over tech," in the sense that I must always vote for who did the better debating, and I tend to think that a team who drops "grass is green, voting issue" can still have done the better debating despite that concession (and, indeed, may have done the better debating because they did not waste time answering that).
 I will not vote for something if I cannot explain why it is a reason that one side or the other has done the better debating, even if it is technically conceded by the other team.
 Obviously, this is not to say that technical concessions do not matter--they're probably the most important part of my decisionmaking process!
 However, not all technical concessions matter, and the reasons that some technical concessions matter might not be apparent to me.
 A dropped argument is true, but non-dropped arguments can also be true, and I need you to contextualize how to evaluate and compare those truths.

 I appreciate well-thought-out perms with a brief summary of its function/net beneficiality in the 2AC.
 I get frustrated by teams who shotgun the same four perms on every page, especially when those perms are essentially the same argument (e.g. “perm do both” and “perm do the plan and non-mutually exclusive parts of the alt”) or when the perm is obviously nonsensical (e.g. “perm do the counterplan” against an advantage counterplan that doesn’t try to fiat the aff or against a uniqueness counterplan that bans the plan).

 I prefer to judge engagement over avoidance.
 I would rather you beat your opponent at their best than trick them into dropping something.
-If your plan for victory involves hiding ASPEC in a T shell, or deleting your conditionality block from the 2AC in hopes that they miss it, or using a bunch of buzzwords that you think the other team won't understand but I will, I will not be happy.
+If your plan for victory involves hiding ASPEC in a T shell, or deleting your conditionality block from the 2AC in hopes that they miss it, or using a bunch of buzzwords that you think the other team won't understand but I will, I will be hard-pressed to conclude that you did the “better debating.”

 K affs:

 1. Debate is indisputably a game to some degree or another, and it can be other things besides that.
+It indisputably influences debaters' thought processes and subjectivities to some extent; it is also indisputably not the only influence on those things.
 I like when teams split the difference and account for debate’s inevitably competitive features rather than asserting it is only one thing or another.

 2. I think I am better for K affs than I have been in the past.
 I am not worse for framework, but I am worse for the amount of work that people seem to do when preparing to go for framework.
 I am getting really bored by neg teams who recycle blocks without updating them in the context of the round and don’t make an effort to talk about the aff.
 I think the neg needs to say more than just “the aff’s method is better with a well-prepared opponent” or “non-competitive venues solve the aff’s offense” to meaningfully mitigate the aff's offense.
 If you are going for framework in front of me, you may want to replace those kinds of quotes in your blocks with specific explanations that reference what the aff says in speeches and cards.